 2020 03 26: There needs to be some degree of fit between the characteristics of the group of participants and the purpose of a ParEvo exercise.
 The purpose has to be motivational in one respect or another.
 Asking people to speculate on alternate futures that they either know little about or whose contents will have little consequences for them, may not be very productive.

 3. Describing the starting point of the process

-This is a seed paragraph of text, providing a common starting point for all subsequent scenarios.
+This is a seed paragraph of text, providing a common starting point for all subsequent contributions.
 This can be a real event or an imagined event.
 Think of it as the opening paragraph in the first chapter of a novel.
 The event will typically happen at a particular point in time, that is made quite clear.
 The seed paragraph will normally be drafted by the Facilitator.

 4. Defining the endpoint

 At the planning stage, this is an option, not a requirement.
 The endpoint can be defined as (a) a point in time and/or (b) a specific number of iterations of the ParEvo process (see below).
 As above, it may or may not include a description of what is expected to happen at that endpoint (backcasting) or not (forecasting)